 Please ask at the school office or see our newsletters for times and locations of services.

 Often our pupils will contribute to Collective Worship by writing a prayer, choosing a hymn or suggesting a theme.
-Some of our older pupils organise collective worship by planning a service in it's entirety.
+Some of our pupils organise Collective Worship by planning a service in its entirety.
 Please look below to see some of their recent contributions: